Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Management Layer

-\item \textbf{Feature selection in embedded method is performed as part of the model construction process.} By this feature selection method, the search for the best subset of features is performed during the training process.
+\item Feature selection in embedded method is performed as part of the model construction process.
+By this feature selection method, the search for the best subset of features is performed during the training process.
 Some efforts have adopted embedded methods to facilitate the feature selection process in HDT.
 For instance, Kang et al. in \cite{432} modified Lasso (a classic embedded method) for tumour classification in multi-class datasets.
 In \cite{434}, Li et al. proposed an improved SVM-RFE (another classic embedded method), called RFE with variable step size feature selection for microarray data, where the step size decreased with the number of selected features, so that the time consumption can be greatly reduced. \end{itemize} \item \emph{Feature extraction}: Feature extraction is also known as feature projection, aiming to extracts a set of new features from the original ones. \begin{itemize}

-\item \textbf{Principle component analysis (PCA) is an unsupervised linear transformation technique commonly used for feature extraction and dimensionality reduction.} Recently, several studies have used PCA as a feature extraction technique for classification in PH.
+\item Principle component analysis (PCA) is an unsupervised linear transformation technique commonly used for feature extraction and dimensionality reduction.
+Recently, several studies have used PCA as a feature extraction technique for classification in PH.
 For instance, R.M. et al. in \cite{442} proposed a Grey-Wolf optimizer by combing the PCA and the bio-inspired algorithm to extract the high-impact features from HDT datasets.
 Reddy et al. in \cite{443} employed PCA to extract the most important features from the cardiotocography dataset before inputting such datasets into ML algorithms for disease prediction.
-Negi et al. in \cite{445} combined PCA with a feature reduction technique, called uncorrelated linear discriminant analysis, to obtain the best features when controlling upper limb motions.

-\item \textbf{Convolutional neural network (CNN) has become the most popular feature extraction technique and is an efficient method with the ability to reduce data dimension and produce a less redundant data set.} To leverage the efficiency of CNN, Hurr et al. in \cite{438} adopted the CNN algorithm to aid feature extraction of ECG signals.
+\item Convolutional neural network (CNN) has become the most popular feature extraction technique and is an efficient method with the ability to reduce data dimension and produce a less redundant data set.
+To leverage the efficiency of CNN, Hurr et al. in \cite{438} adopted the CNN algorithm to aid feature extraction of ECG signals.
 Liu et al. in \cite{440} proposed a CNN-based feature extraction solution to support medical data feature advancement.
 Yang et al. in \cite{437} carried out feature extractions of tumour images by using two CNN models, namely Xception and DenseNe.

 \end{itemize}

 \end{enumerate}